 What, exactly, was so wrong with reason in the post-Enlightenment era?

-It can easily be forgotten, especially by postmodernists, spiritualists and the rest, that rationalism was, amongst other things, a rejection of both tradition and authority.
+It can easily be forgotten (especially by postmodernists) that rationalism was - among other things - a rejection of both tradition and authority.
 However, perhaps it was indeed the case that many rationalists merely wanted to replace such examples of power and authority with their own power and authority.
 In that case, rationalists would run the new authorities and the new traditions in a rationalist manner.

 What is the mind like, and what can it do, when it is stripped bare of all these external excrescences?